Haato3o/VG-Search/README.md

 - You can't search when vanguard request window is open, so you need to close it before searching;
 - Additional rewards and coins cost are weird when vanguard request window is opened by using the `vgs` command;

+## Credits

+- ITunk for the RU translations.